tdewolff/minify/README.md

 [HTML Compressor](https://code.google.com/p/htmlcompressor/) performs worse in output size (for HTML and CSS) and speed, it is a magnitude slower.
 Its whitespace removal is not precise or the user must provide the tags around which can be trimmed.
 According to HTML Compressor, it produces smaller files than a couple of other libraries.
 With HTML and CSS compression this package is better, but JS compression it is still too basic.

 ### Alternatives
 An alternative library written in Go is [https://github.com/dchest/htmlmin](https://github.com/dchest/htmlmin).
-It is written using regular expressions and is therefore a lot simpler (and thus fast, less bugs, not handling edge-cases) but about twice as slow.
+It is written using regular expressions and is therefore a lot simpler (and thus less bugs, not handling edge-cases) but about twice as slow.
 Other alternatives are bindings for existing minifiers written in other languages.
 These are inevitably more robust and tested but will often be slower.

 ## HTML
 The HTML5 minifier uses these minifications: